Dispelling the Arguments of Captivity Proponents

 FACT:

 Cetaceans have evolved to live and die in the ocean and have their place in the marine ecosystem.
-Meeting and dealing with natural challenges, including finding food, is their “job”—without a job, life for these intelligent animals is at best boring and at worst stressful.
+Meeting and dealing with natural challenges, including finding food, is their “job”—without this job, life for these intelligent animals is at best boring and at worst stressful.
 Many captive cetaceans—depending on the species—do not live nearly as long as their wild counterparts.
 Given the threats facing wild cetaceans, such as predators, pollution, and parasites, this raises the question of why these supposedly “protected” animals have similar or worse mortality rates compared to their wild cousins.
-The answer could be a combination of things—chronic stress, ingestion of foreign objects, abnormal aggression from other animals, or lack of maternal skill by mothers who themselves have been born in captivity.
+The answer could be a combination of things—chronic stress, ingestion of foreign objects, abnormal aggression from other animals, or lack of maternal skill by mothers who were born in captivity themselves.
 For some cetacean species, mortality rates in captivity are far higher than in the wild.
 Orcas fare particularly poorly in captivity.
-The average life span of an orca in the wild is 30 years for males and 50 years for females.
-Of the orcas held in captivity (captive-bred or wild-caught) since 1964, most have died in their teens and 20s, only a handful have survived past 40 years of age, and only two females have lived into their early 50s.
+The average lifespan of an orca in the wild is 30 years for males and 50 years for females.
+Of the orcas held in captivity (captive-bred or wild-caught) since 1964, most have died in their teens and 20s; only a handful have survived past 40 years of age, and only two females have lived into their 50s.

 MYTH: